BCT: Automatic machining of individual parts

 Learn more about developments, applications and solutions in our brochure – or test us!

-During the manufacture of new parts as well as during repairs, problems frequently occur during the exact alignment of parts.
-These problems are caused by production-related part deviations, simple fixtures or differences in their handling:
+During the manufacturing of parts, the exact alignment often presents some challenges.
+These problems may be caused by production-related part deviations, simple fixtures or differences in their handling:

 – Nevertheless, machining of the part must take place in the planned position.